For maximum benefit ensure the retail workshops you receive are…

 So, in conclusion demand more than ever from your workshops.
 Demand relevance through research and personalisation; demand interaction between presenter but essentially internal functions; demand feedback with conclusions and recommendation.

-VM-Unleashed retail workshops are practical and commercial.
+My retail workshops are practical and commercial.
 They focus on the systematic delivery of attractive & profitable stores.

 They are completely customisable to cover either a single retail function in depth or more commonly several functions and the integration and collaboration between them required to deliver sales performance improvements.